josefrancisco81788/Tool---Financial-Statement-Transcription/docs/API_GUIDE.md

 ### Standardized CSV Output

 The API now provides standardized CSV output that matches the `FS_Input_Template_Fields.csv` format, ensuring compatibility with financial analysis tools and databases.
+This is powered by the centralized core CSV export functionality.

 #### Template Format Structure
 ```csv